tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/training/stratified_sample.md

 * <b>`tensors`</b>: List of tensors for data.
 All tensors are either one item or a batch, according to enqueue_many.
 * <b>`labels`</b>: Tensor for label of data.
-Label is a single integer or a batch, depending on enqueue_many.
+Label is a single integer or a batch, depending on `enqueue_many`.
 It is not a one-hot vector.
 * <b>`target_probs`</b>: Target class proportions in batch.
 An object whose type has a registered Tensor conversion function.
 * <b>`batch_size`</b>: Size of batch to be returned.